 East Arnhem Region

-In September 2018 Traditional Owners approved funding for a second project which will provide casual employment for CDP participants as house painters in Gapuwiyak.
-They are partnering with local CDP provider Miwatj Employment and Participation.
+In September 2018 Traditional Owners approved funding for another project to provide casual employment for CDP participants as house painters in Gapuwiyak.
+They are partnering with the new local CDP provider ALPA.

 Galiwin’ku Traditional Owners from numerous clans started working with the NLC’s CP&D Program in April 2017.
-In 18 months they have planned and allocated money from their community lease for urgently needed youth projects and a law and justice project.
+Over two years they have planned and allocated money from their community leases for urgently needed youth projects and a law and justice project.

-For the next two years Traditional Owners will partner with the East Arnhem Regional Council (EARC) to support youth diversion, sport and recreation activities, and with Yalu Marnggithinyaraw Indigenous Corporation to run raypirri (respect and discipline) camps with children.
-There is also a partnership with North Australia Aboriginal Justice Agency (NAAJA) to support Yolngu going through the justice system and improve knowledge of the Western law system and how it interacts with Yolgnu law.
+Also concerned about legal issues, traditional owners have developed a strong partnership with North Australia Aboriginal Justice Agency (NAAJA) to support Yolngu going through the justice system and improve knowledge of the Western law system and how it interacts with Yolgnu law.

 South East Arnhem Land Fire Abatement Project